kevinjdonohue/AntergosLinux/README.md

 Fortunately, there are already a lot of good articles on the installation process, so I'm not going to create yet another installation guide -- I'm just going to point out some great articles and references to checkout (along with a little commentary here and there).

-* [How To Install Antergos Linx](https://itsfoss.com/install-antergos-linux/) -- this is one of the first sources I used to learn about how to perform linux installations period.
+* [How To Install Antergos Linux](https://itsfoss.com/install-antergos-linux/) -- this is one of the first sources I used to learn about how to perform linux installations period.
 Nice concise article on how to install Antergos.

 * [Antergos installation guide with screenshots](https://www.ostechnix.com/antergos-installation-guide-screenshots/) -- another good step-by-step installation guide.

-* [How to install Antergos 2016 in your PC](http://www.fosslinux.com/1266/how-to-install-antergos-2016-in-your-pc.htm) -- interesting installation guide that goes into more detail regarding creating partitions on your harddrive prior to installing linux.
+* [How to install Antergos 2016 in your PC](http://www.fosslinux.com/1266/how-to-install-antergos-2016-in-your-pc.htm) -- interesting installation guide that goes into more detail regarding creating partitions on your hard-drive prior to installing linux.
 Check out [this article](http://www.fosslinux.com/1246/20-steps-to-prepare-your-pc-for-linux-installation.htm) for more details.
 Note:  I did NOT follow this -- I'm unsure whether it is necessary to pre-create the partitions by hand, so I ignored this advice?

 * [Installing Antergos](https://antergos.com/wiki/install/installing-antergos-2/) -- the official installation page on the Antergos site.